 The TATP runs a Course Instructor Training Camp in August, December and April each year.
 This program consists of 5 asynchronous modules and 2 synchronous sessions for a total of 6 hours of training.
-Registration for the April 2023 CI Training Camp will be running on December 14th.
+The August 2023 CI Training Camp will be running on December 14th.
 Registration Now Open.

 Additional Paid Training for CIs

 As per the 2021-23 Collective Agreement, in addition to the first appointment training for TAs and CIs, the University shall provide 2 hours of work-related paid training per academic year in which they hold at least one teaching appointment.

 Departments should communicate to their CIs about this training entitlement.
 CIs are not required to participate in this training.
 The 2 additional hours of paid training are completely optional.

 Training in the following subject areas will be considered work-related training for all appointments:

 - Anti-oppression and anti-racism

 - Intercultural competency

 - Accommodations and crisis referrals